chasenut/gator/README.md

 }
 ```

-# PostgreSQL
+# Setup and build

 Gator uses **PostgreSQL** database to store its information about
 users, feeds, and other surely important stuff.
+Database is set locally,
+but you can probably also use a remote server.

+## PostgreSQL

 Here is a setup walk-through of PosgreSQL on local machine for **Linux**,
 if you use MacOS, it might be similiar, if you use Windows,